inancdericioglu/inancdericioglu.github.io/_posts/2018-6-14-Capsule_Networks.md

 ### Coupling Coefficients

-When a capsule network is initialized, child capsules are not sure where there outputs should go as they act as input to the next layer of parent capsules.
-In fact, each capsule starts out with a list of *possible* parents that starts out as all parent capsules in the next layer.
+When a capsule network is initialized, child capsules are not sure where their outputs should go as they act as input to the next layer of parent capsules.
+In fact, each capsule starts out with a list of *possible* parents, which is all the parent capsules in the next layer.
 This possibility is represented by a value called the *coupling coefficient*, **c**, which is the probability that a certain capsule's output should go to a parent capsule in the next layer.
 Examples of coupling coefficients, written on the connecting lines between a child and its possible parent nodes, are pictured below.
 A child node with two possible parents will start out with equal coupling coefficients for both: 0.5.

 <p align="center">
 <img src="/assets/capsules/coupling_coeff.png" alt="Coupling coefficients between a child capsule and two possible parents." width="400" >